 produces the following output:

-changed ownership of 'link1' from root:root to himanshu:himanshu
+changed ownership of 'link1' from root:root to howtoforge:howtoforge

 Now, there's another option -c that also acts like -v, just that it doesn't display any details when nothing is changed.

 The chown command, as most of you'd likely agree, isn't difficult to use.
 What's even better is that the tool's man page contains a lot of details that might be of help to users (especially newbies).
-Try out the examples we've explained here, and for the rest of the features/options, go through the chown man page.
+Try out the examples we've explained here, and for the rest of the features/options, go through the chown man page. to change the directory, use the cd command.
 In case of any doubt or query, leave a comment below.